Subscribe to Weekly Health Care News

 Matt holds a master’s degree in international relations from Johns Hopkins School of Advanced International Studies, and a bachelor’s in Spanish from the University of Utah.

-Douglas Hervey is a director based in Salt Lake City.
-As a director, Douglas conducts leading-edge intelligence on the accountable care movement related to the Market Analytics, ACO Readiness, and Vendor Mapping product lines and services.
-Douglas regularly assists clients with customer and market analysis, value proposition refinement, and market positioning strategies.
-Douglas also serves as the firm’s liaison to Leavitt Equity Partners, whom he assists in due diligence efforts.
+Douglas Hervey is a director based in Salt Lake City and leads the Investor Services practice.
+As a director, Douglas provides data-driven strategic guidance that enables clients to understand the evolving health care sector, make sound investments, and ultimately increase fund and firm performance.
+Douglas also serves as the firm’s liaison to Leavitt Equity Partners, whom he assists in investment screening and strategy and due diligence efforts.

 Douglas began his career practicing law in Washington, D.C., defending a number of large medical device, pharma, and hospital organizations.
 During 2010 and 2011 he worked for innovation expert Harvard Business School Professor Clayton Christensen on ACO expansion and collaborated with a number of health care and technology startups.
 He has also worked as a director at The Beacon Group where he specialized in market entry strategy, competitive analysis, and the commercialization of new technologies.
 Douglas has assisted a number of leading Fortune 500 medical device and pharmaceutical companies.